 - Remain indoors unless otherwise directed by emergency officials.

 - Classes will not be automatically dismissed during a utility failure.

 - If the utility failure appears long-term, appropriate notifications/announcements will be made by the Office of the President or other ECC officials.

 Students and staff should immediately report a threat of violence or an act of violence by anyone to the ECC Police Department, Human Resources Department, or any administrator, supervisor, or another authority figure on campus.

 - Report suspicious persons or activities immediately.

-- The college will promptly and completely investigate all reports of violent acts, threats of violence, and suspicious persons and activities.
+- The college will wholly and promptly investigate all reports of violent acts, threats of violence, and suspicious persons and activities.

 - ECC is committed to preventing violence and maintaining a safe environment.
 To that end, ECC strictly prohibits all acts of harassment, including harassment that is based on an individual's sex, race, age, gender, sexual orientation, or any characteristic protected by federal, state, or local law.

-- Intimidation, harassment, violent acts, or threats of violence will not be tolerated.
-Students and staff are expected to conduct themselves in a respectful manner.
+Intimidation, harassment, violent acts, or threats of violence will not be tolerated.
+Students and staff are expected to conduct themselves respectfully.